Alluxio/alluxio/docs/en/dora/Deploy-Alluxio-Kubernetes.md

     path: /tmp/alluxio-journal-0
 ```
 Note:
+- If using hostPath as volume for embedded journal, Alluxio will run an init container as root to grant RWX
+permission of the path for itself.
 - Each journal volume should have capacity at least requested by its corresponding persistentVolumeClaim,
 configurable through the configuration file which will be talked in step 3.
 - If using local hostPath persistent volume, make sure user alluxio has RWX permission.
   - Alluxio containers run as user `alluxio` of group `alluxio` with UID 1000 and GID 1000 by default.

-### Step 3
+#### Step 3

 Prepare a configuration file `config.yaml`.
 All configurable properties can be found in file `values.yaml` from the code downloaded in step 1.

-You must specify your dataset configurations to enable Dora in your `config.yaml`.
+You **MUST** specify your dataset configurations to enable Dora in your `config.yaml`.
 More specifically, the following section:
 ```yaml
 ## Dataset ##